|

 practice slowly died out, making the magazine a true, dedicated

-game tactics/strategy discussions.
+game tactics/strategy discussions for the feature game.
 The format by this time was 60

 pages.
 A contest in each issue focussed on one particular game in